vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 Yes, even `java.util.Objects` class make use of this "feature", so why shouldn't you?

-Consider skip `implements Serializable` if you’re feeling extra cautious.
+Consider skipping `implements Serializable` if you’re feeling extra cautious.

 While some argue that utility classes deviate from pure object-oriented programming (OOP), remember: even Java itself isn't strictly OOP, with its primitive data types and static class members.
 So give yourself some flexibility for the sake of efficiency and sanity.